arantespp/arantespp.com/posts/articles/my-personal-constitution.md

 ## Principles

-Principles are like physics law or rules that govern our lives.
+Principles are like physics laws or rules that govern our lives.
 Wherever actions we choose to do, consequences will happen accordingly with some principles.
 For example, the consequences of being upright or not with our words will take place accordingly with the [integrity](###integrity) principle, whether we like it or not.

 Unlike [values](##values), we can't choose which principles will work for us.
-We can choose the ones that we identify most, that is the list of principles below.
+Instead, we can select the ones we identify most, which is the list of principles below.
 They're the ones I identify most with and are a guideline to my conduct on daily basis.
 They're also the core of my principle-centered paradigm, whose idea I took from the book [The 7 Habits of Highly Effective People](/t7hhep).

 ### Integrity